David and Catherine Birnie: Susannah Candy

 Two weeks later, Susannah Candy, a 15-year-old high school student from Nedlands, was abducted while hitchhiking along the Stirling Highway in Claremont.
 Once she entered the Birnies' car, Candy was bound and held at knifepoint.
 The Birnies forced her to send letters to her family to assure them that she was all right, then took Candy to Moorhouse Street and subjected her to the same ordeal as Neilson.
 Afterward, after an abortive attempt to strangle the girl with the nylon cord, the Birnies forced sleeping pills down her throat.
 Once they took effect, David put the cord around her neck and told Catherine to prove her undying love for him by murdering the girl herself.
 Catherine complied and killed Candy while David watched.
 Candy was buried close to Neilson's gravesite in Gleneagle.

 When asked later why she murdered Candy, Catherine said:

 because I wanted to see how strong I was within my inner self.
 I didn't feel a thing.
 It was like I expected.
 I was prepared to follow him to the end of the earth and do anything to see that his desires were satisfied.
 She was a female.
 Females hurt and destroy males.

 Noelene Patterson

 On 1 November, 31-year-old Noelene Patterson ran out of fuel on Canning Highway while on her way home from her job as bar manager at the Nedlands Golf Club.
 Patterson was picked up by the Birnies and, similar to the first two victims, was forcibly taken to Moorhouse Street and repeatedly raped by David.
 The Birnies originally decided to murder Patterson that same night, but David kept her prisoner in the house for three days amid an apparent emotional attachment to the woman.
-Catherine quickly became jealous and made an ultimatum: David would have to kill Patterson, or Catherine would kill herself.
+Catherine quickly became jealous and made an ultimatum: David would have to kill Patterson, or Catherine would kill her herself.
 He immediately forced an overdose of sleeping pills down Patterson's throat and strangled her while she slept.
 They took her body to Gleneagle but buried it away from the others.
 Catherine reportedly got great pleasure from throwing sand on Patterson's face.